trafiklab/trafiklab.se/content/api/netex-datasets/netex-regional/_index.md

 Version 1.0.15 includes breaking changes, these breaking changes only require minor adjustments.
 For example spelling fixes in the enums, such as `WHEECHAIR_ASSISTANCE` now corrected to `WHEELCHAIR_ASSISTANCE`

+Stay tuned, more information will be sent by email to all users with an active NeTEx API key.
 {{% /warning %}}

 NeTEx regional is a set of NeTEx feeds of high quality.
 These feeds contain all data present in GTFS Regional, as